platonai/PulsarRPA/README.md

     val pages = pulsar.parallelLoadAll(portal.simpleLiveLinks.filter { it.contains("jinrong") }, LoadOptions.parse("--parse"))
     pages.forEach { println("${it.url} ${it.contentTitle}") }

+The examples can be found in fun/platonic/pulsar/examples/WebAccess.kt, and more examples will be added soon.

+To build from source, you need guava-hbase1-23.6 which is a fix for guava-23.6 to match hbase-1.3.2

+    git clone git@github.com:galaxyeye/guava-hbase1-23.6.git
+    cd guava-hbase1-23.6 && mvn install

+And then

+    git clone git@github.com:galaxyeye/pulsar.git
+    cd pulsar && mvn package

 For web crawling and index using solr, run script:

     bin/crawl.sh default false information_tmp http://master:8983/solr/information_tmp/ 1

+TODO: Scripts is NOT working if you can see this line.
+We are working on it ...

 For more crawl task examples, see bin/samples.

-TODO: Scripts may not working if you can see this line.
-We are working on it ...

 The major workflow of Pulsar comes from Apache Nutch, and can be illustrated in kotlin as the following: